Fed unleashes another big rate hike in bid to curb inflation - NewsBreak

 Still, slowing growth puts the Fed’s policymakers in a high-risk quandary: How high should they raise borrowing rates if the economy is decelerating?
 Weaker growth, if it causes layoffs and raises unemployment, often reduces inflation on its own.

-That dilemma could become an even more impactful one for the Fed next year, when the economy may be in worse shape and inflation will likely still exceed the central bank’s 2% target.
+That dilemma could become an even more consequential one for the Fed next year, when the economy may be in worse shape and inflation will likely still exceed the central bank’s 2% target.

 “How much recession risk are you willing to bear to get (inflation) back to 2%, quickly, versus over the course of several years?” asked Nathan Sheets, a former Fed economist who is global chief economist at Citi.
 “Those are the kinds of issues they’re going to have to wrestle with.”